Malaysia Bordering Countries: Brunei

 Malaysia Satellite Image

-Malaysia Country Information: Malaysia Is located in southeastern Asia.
-Malaysia is bordered by Brunei, Borneo, Thailand, and the South China Sea.
+Malaysia is located in southeastern Asia.
+Malaysia is bordered by Brunei, Indonesia (on the island of Borneo

 Google Earth is a free program from Google that allows you to explore satellite images showing the cities and landscapes of Malaysia and all of Asia in fantastic detail.
 It works on your desktop computer, tablet, or mobile phone.
 The images in many areas are detailed enough that you can see houses, vehicles and even people on a city street.
 Google Earth is free and easy-to-use.